ZecHub/zechub/free2z/free2zpage.md

 Check our content, stay up to date on Zcash, and most importantly, contribute!
 Let us know what you want to build :)

 **DISCLAIMER: ZecHub is a completely independent and open-source initiative founded by Zcash community members.
-Nothing contained in this Github repository should be considered financial or investment advice - it is for informational purposes only.**
+None of the content produced by ZecHub should be considered financial or investment advice - it is for informational purposes only.**